szabgab/code-maven.com/pages/vanilla-javascript-counter.md

 ## Increment counter

-Here we first copy the content of the HTML element to a variable we cleverly named <b>counter</b>.
+Here we first copy the content of the HTML element to a variable we cleverly named **counter**.

-Then we increment it by one using the <b>++</b> operator.
+Then we increment it by one using the **++** operator.

-Then we have the <b>console.log</b> call.
+Then we have the **console.log** call.
 Just so we can see in the console what's happening.

 Finally we write back the value the HTML document.